 You see, the implicit assumption of TA is that only a minority of traders are aware of, and apply it.
 Because if TA is common knowledge and everyone applies it, the potential for profit would be rapidly arbitrarged away.

 In other words, If everyone is trading in the same way, who are they making money off of?
 The answer is no one.

 Technical analysis theory assumes that Reflexivity does not exist.
 Unfortunately, the world’s richest trader George Soros, disagrees with that assumption.

 At this point, I should probably mention that I do apply some TA concepts to my trading… but they are not the primary way in which I identify trade setups.

-In order to effectively anticipate market prices, you’ll first have to understand what drives them… and it should quickly be apparent to any rational person that market prices are not driven by TA any more than his actions are driven by his shadow.
+In order to effectively anticipate market prices, you’ll first have to understand what drives them… and it should quickly be apparent to any rational person that market prices are not driven by TA any more than his future actions are driven by his prior footsteps.

 You see, technical analysis is merely a way to describe and perceive market prices on a limited dimension, just like a how a photograph of a forest captures how it looks, but does not convey the temperature, humidity, or sounds of the place.